nrwl/nx/docs/node/guides/cli-overview.md

 nx serve todos --prod
 ```

-You can name your targets any way you want, define as many of them as you want, and use any builders you want to implement them.
+You can name your targets any way you want, define as many of them as you want, and use any executors you want to implement them.

 **These are some common targets:**